nvaccess/addon-datastore/README.md

 - The version number from the file name is valid and matches the version in the manifest.

 ### Concerns
 - With this ID scheme many add-ons will need to change their ID.
-Will require previously saved config to be moved to a new section?
+Will this require previously saved user config to be moved to a new section of the config file?

 ### Other notes
 - By using a git repository and and PR process, `git blame` and `git log` can be used to get more context about addons listed in the store.
 For instance: